pfmc-assessments/nwfscDiag/README.md

 # nwfscDiag: Diagnostic Package for West Coast Groundfish Assessments

-The package provides the functionality to conduct model diagnostics for SS models.
-The standard diagnostic included in this package are standard required analysis for West Coast Groundfish stock assessments.
+The package provides the functionality to conduct model diagnostics for Stock Synthesis (SS3) models.
+The standard diagnostic included in this package are standard required analysis for U.S. West Coast Groundfish stock assessments managed by the Pacific Fisheries Management Council.
 The package was designed to perform model diagnostics and create plots and tables in a standardized format.
 The standardized approach will facilitate the use of these outputs in the assessment template approach [sa4ss](https://github.com/pfmc-assessments/sa4ss).

 The diagnostics created by the package are:
-- jitter runs to ensure model convergence at the MLE
+- jitter runs to ensure model convergence at the MLE,
-- retrospective runs to examine model sensitivity to recent data
+- retrospective runs to examine model sensitivity to recent data, and
-- likelihood profiles across parameters
+- likelihood profiles across parameters.

+This package does not maintain backward compatibility with previous versions of Stock Synthesis.
+However, if needed user can download older package versions that may work with older versions (3.30.+) of Stock Synthesis.

 ## Installation